Governor Profiles

 Ian Harvey (Co-opted)

-A parent of two young children, I feel honoured to join a group of committed and like minded governors at Owlsmoor Primary School.
+A parent of three young children, I feel honoured to join a group of committed and like minded governors at Owlsmoor Primary School.
 Whilst I am not directly associated with the education sector, I share a commitment towards supporting our younger generation, providing as best start to life as possible in a safe environment.

 My motivation comes from large change I have experienced in the Broadcast and IT space over 10-15 years where media & data consumption has increased exponentially and evolves towards future technologies, smart phones and the like.
 Conscious of embracing change whilst being aware of data protection and child safeguarding are topics I am drawn towards.